 In this post, you can learn about 10 great video editors that are good at game editing for YouTubers.
 Free and paid options are both included, and they are for both beginners and professionals.
 Learn their features, pros and cons to figure out the best one for you.

 Gaming has witnessed an unprecedented growth arc in the last decades, especially on PCs.
 That comes hand in hand with more people streaming their gameplay online to a niche audience.
 Software like OBS, Shadowplay, Xsplit does a fantastic job in capturing the gameplay.
 Naturally, the next step is to polish them into gameplay, montage video, or highlights you wish to post online.

-The good news is that there is a handful of gaming video editing software available.
-Catering to both free and paid sections, as a user would prefer, this list also includes some open-source applications.
+The good news is that there is plenty of gaming video editing software available, catering to both free and paid sections, as a user would prefer, this list also includes some open-source applications.
 Discover the top 10 gaming video editing software now.

 Get, set, and publish.
 That’s one way to define FilmForth.
 It gets easier as you start using the gaming video editing software.
 Currently, it’s available for Windows 10 platform and can be downloaded from the Microsoft Store.